Supercontinent cycle: Relation to climate

-Periods of icehouse climate: much of Neoproterozoic, late Paleozoic, late Cenozoic.

-Periods of greenhouse climate: Early Paleozoic, Mesozoic–early Cenozoic.

 Relation to evolution

 The principal mechanism for evolution is natural selection among diverse populations.
-As genetic drift occurs more frequently in small populations, diversity is an observed consequence of isolation.
-Less isolation, and thus less diversification, occurs when the continents are all together, producing both one continent and one ocean with one coast.
-In Latest Neoproterozoic to Early Paleozoic times, when the tremendous proliferation of diverse metazoa occurred, isolation of marine environments resulted from the breakup of Pannotia.
+Diversity, as measured by the number of families, follows the supercontinent cycle very well.
+As genetic drift occurs more frequently in small populations, diversity is an observed consequence of geographic isolation.
+Less isolation, and thus less diversification, occurs when the continents are all together, producing one continent, one continuous coast, and one ocean.
+In late Neoproterozoic to early Paleozoic, when the tremendous proliferation of diverse metazoa occurred, isolation of marine environments resulted from the breakup of Pannotia.

 A north–south arrangement of continents and oceans leads to much more diversity and isolation than east–west arrangements.
 North-to-south arrangements give climatically different zones along the communication routes to the north and south, which are separated by water or land from other continental or oceanic zones of similar climate.
 Formation of similar tracts of continents and ocean basins oriented east–west would lead to much less isolation, diversification, and slower evolution, since each continent or ocean is in fewer climatic zones.
 Through the Cenozoic, isolation has been maximized by a north–south arrangement.

-Diversity, as measured by the number of families, follows the supercontinent cycle very well.